Marie-Laure Delie

-Marie-Laure Delie (born 29 January 1988) is a French football player who currently plays for Madrid CFF of the Primera Division.
+Marie-Laure Delie (born 29 January 1988) is a French former football player who played as a striker.
 She plays as a striker and is a member of the France women's national football team having made her debut for the team on 23 September 2009.

 Club career

 Early career

 Delie began her career playing for Olympique Viarmes Asnières, just north of her birthplace.
 After five years at the club, she joined Domont FC, In 2005, Delie being selected to the CNFE Clairefontaine, the women's section of the prestigious Clairefontaine academy.
 She spent two seasons with the team making 37 appearances and scoring 19 goals.
 Before the 2007–2008 season, Delie drew interest from both Division 1 Féminine clubs Montpellier and Paris Saint-Germain.
 She eventually agreed to join the latter club.
 In her only one season at the club, she played in all of the club's league matches and scored 16 goals.